ArtDayOrg/ArtDayEmberClient/README.md

 # Art-day

 This web app manages a special event for a school.
+It is used in 3 stages.
+First, an admin sets up the site by importing a list of students:

+Student upload image.

+Then the admin sets up the possible sessions:

+Session create image.

-An admin uploads a list of students and defines sessions.
-The students log in and rank their top 6 preferred sessions.
+The students then log in and rank their top 6 preferred sessions, by dragging and dropping tiles representing the sessions.
+Student Set Preferences image

 Once all students set their preferences, the admin sets enrollment.
 This runs a customized version of the Gale-Shapley Algorithm, guarenteeing a distribution where no two students would exchange sessions in a single period.
 This maximizes happiness for the the highest possible number of students.
 This replaces a process where many volunteers would get paper forms from the students, then sit around a table and sort 440 pieces of paper by hand to produce a less than optimal result.

+The students then return to print their schedules:

+Student print schedule image

+and the admin prints rosters for the instructors of the sessions.

+Session roster image

 ## Installation

-Updating Soon

-* `git clone <repository-url>` this repository
-* change into the new directory
-* `npm install`
-* `bower install`
-*
-* The back end is available at: https://github.com/ArtDayOrg/ArtDayServer

-### Deploying

-Coming Soon
+We are working on making this app generic enough for other schools with similar needs to use.
+Coming soon :)

 ### Contributing